indiaaeevans/flickr-photo-search-server/README.md

-# flickr-photo-search-server
+# Ransom Note Generator

-Node.js server for retrieving Flickr photos of letters, numbers, and symbols for a Ransom Note Generator app (coming soon).
+Node.js server for retrieving photos of letters (numbers and symbols coming soon...) to generate ransom notes

 The app will take a simple text input and display it as a ransom note using photos hosted on Flickr.